SandyRodger/LS170-171/L1_the_internet.md

 ## [The internet/network layer](https://launchschool.com/lessons/4af196b9/assignments/b222ecfb)

 - In the OSI the network layer is layer 3 between the data-link and transport layers.
-- In the IPS it is layer 2 (between link-layer and transport-layer).
+- In the IP it is layer 2 (between link-layer and transport-layer).
 - The primary function of protocols at this layer is to facilitate communication between hosts (eg. computers) on different networks.
 - The IP is the predominant protocol used at this layer for inter-network communication.
 - There are two versions of IP at the moment IPv4 and IPv6.
 This chapter mainly looks at IPv4.
 Their two main features are: